hutualive/debian/README.md

 sudo dd if=/dev/zero of=./sd-dk1.img bs=1M count=1024

-use gdisk to create the partitions: fsbl1, fsbl2, ssbl, bootfs, rootfs -->
+use gdisk to create the partitions: fsbl1, fsbl2, ssbl, rootfs -->

 sudo gdisk ./sd-dk1.img